Flex-project-team/ComStorm_0.2/README.md

 - `react-native-view-shot`: To take a screenshot of the panel
 - `react-native-fs`: To save the image to local storage
-- `react-native-fetch-blob`: To transfer the image file to the phone's gallery
+- `react-native-fetch-blob`: To transfer image file to phone's gallery

 ```javascript
   class SaveButton extends Component {